-- · Walk in well-lighted and well-traveled areas after dark.
-Walk with a friend. - Immediately report all suspicious persons, vehicles, or activities to the Site Coordinator. - Immediately report all crimes, security problems, or hazardous conditions to the Site Coordinator. - If you believe your vehicle has been burglarized, or the school has been burglarized (as an employee), please do not enter the premises but contact the Site Coordinator and/or the police immediately and go to a secured location. - Never study alone in an isolated area outside of the campus suite. - Lock your car and secure valuables when using campus parking facilities. - Use bicycle racks located on campus and lock your bicycle. - Become familiar with emergency exits and the locations of fire alarm pull stations and extinguishers in your building. - Lock offices when you are not present.
+- Walk in well-lit and well-traveled areas after dark.
+Walk with a friend. - Immediately report all suspicious persons, vehicles, or activities to the Site Coordinator. - Immediately report all crimes, security problems, or hazardous conditions to the Site Coordinator. - If you believe your vehicle has been burglarized, or the school has been burglarized (as an employee), please do not enter the premises but contact the Site Coordinator and/or the police immediately and go to a secured location. - Never study alone in an isolated area outside of the campus suite. - Lock your car and secure valuables when using campus parking facilities. - Use bicycle racks located on campus and lock your bicycle.

+- 2024 Crime & Safety Report Drug & Alcohol Policy Title IX Policy & Procedures Columbus Campus - Become familiar with emergency exits and the locations of fire alarm pull stations and extinguishers in your building. - · Lock offices when you are not present.

 During new student registration students are informed about campus security procedures and crime prevention practices and are encouraged to be responsible for their own security and the security of others.
-This Campus Crime and Safety Report is emailed out to all students and staff at least annually and referenced in the student catalog which is given to each student at the time of enrollment.
+This Campus Crime and Safety Report is emailed out to all students and staff at least quarterly and referenced in the student catalog which is given to each student at the time of enrollment.
 Notifications of the report will be provided quarterly to newly enrolled students regarding the location of the guide and access thereof, and during onboarding for new employee hires along with a quarterly reminder of the location of the guide.